 It is important to note that programmatic changes have been made which greatly impact this report.
 First, it must be noted that due to the disruption of the learning environment due to COVID-19 stay at home orders, it is expected that students did not have the same learning and internship opportunities between the fall 2019 and spring 2020 semesters.
 The exit exam was given during the stay at home orders and impacted the time it took students to take the exam due to limited proctor resources.
-It is expected that the preparation for students was greatly impacted due to the change in homelearning environments.
+It is expected that the preparation for students was greatly impacted due to the change in home-learning environments.

 Second, prior to COVID-19, the BSW field education committee made the decision to pilot a new structure to the field placements due to the needs expressed by students.
 Traditionally, field instruction was offered in two options.
 A student could complete the internship (432 hours) either as a block placement in the fall or spring semester.
 Or a student could complete the 432 hours across the academic year (fall followed by the spring).
 Field Placement was not offered during the summer.
 Due to this, many students ready to begin field in a spring semester were forced to wait to take field in the succeeding fall, when they could graduate earlier if it were offered in the summer.
 The field faculty are piloting a summer session where students are able to complete their field placement in two semesters: the spring followed by the summer session.
 Four students elected to try this.
 These students completed the exit exam during the spring semester with the graduating seniors.
-This explains why the results are based on 56 students having taken the exit exam in AC 2019-2020 and only 52 students with field evaluations.
-For clarity, in the reporting of student learning outcomes below, an asterisk
+The results are based on 56 students having taken the exit exam in the fall and spring semesters of AC 2019-2020, 52 students with field evaluations in the fall and spring semesters, and four students with field evaluations completed in the summer semester of AC 2019-2020.
+For clarity, in the reporting of student learning outcomes below, an asterisk () will be used to highlight the difference in the period of reporting, however field evaluation data from all 56 students are included in the outcomes below.